On power subgroups of mapping class groups: Power subgroups of the mapping class group

-\begin{lemma} We have $Q(M_0^n)[n!D]$ is infinite if $n\geq 4$ and large $D\geq 8000$. \end{lemma} \begin{proof} Observe that $M_0^n$ contains the index $n!$ normal subgroup $PM_0^n$ of pure mapping classes (which preserve point-wise the punctures).
-There is also a Fadell-Neuwirth exact sequence for spherical mapping class groups, which reads:
+\begin{lem} We have $Q(M_0^n)[n(n-1)(n-2)(n-3)D]$ is infinite if $n\geq 4$ and $D\geq 8000$. \end{lem} \begin{proof} Observe that $M_0^n$ contains the index $n(n-1)(n-2)(n-3)$ subgroup $U$ which preserve point-wise four punctures.
+Let $PM_0^n$ denote the subgroup of pure mapping classes in $M_0^n$ which preserve point-wise all punctures.
+Then $U$ surjects onto $PM_0^4$, by forgetting all but the four fixed punctures.
+But $PM_0^4$ is isomorphic to the free group ${\mathbb F}_2$.
+Thus Lemmas \ref{surjective} and \ref{subgrou} settle the claim. \end{proof}